ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 3 | Render a List of `FoodBox` Components

-After creating the `FoodBox` component, use it in the `App.js` to render the food list.
-Instead of mapping over the foods array and renderign only the food names, render the `<FoodBox />` component.
-When rendering `FoodBox` remember to pass the food object as a prop.
+After creating the `FoodBox` component, use it in `App.js` to render the food *list*.
+Instead of mapping over the foods array and rendering only the food names, render the `<FoodBox />` component.
+When rendering the `FoodBox`  component, remember to pass the food object as a prop.

 Once you are done rendering the `FoodBox` in the list, your app should display the following content: